 Behind stories of incredible successes are failures, rejections, and unexpected pivots.
 More often than you know.
 Without exception, it comes hand in hand with courage.
 Lots of it.
 Courage to keep moving forward, to find another path, and to try in the first place.

-Priyanka Chopra Jonas is not the only one with incredible successes and an unfinished story.
+Priyanka is not the only one with incredible successes and an unfinished story.
 You do, too.

 You, too, can show up in the world with courage, perseverance, and a strong sense of self.
-You, too, can confidently keep moving and keep rising above when adversity strikes.
-You, too, can break ‘impossible’ barriers.
+When adversity strikes, you, too, can confidently keep moving and keep rising above.
+And you, too, can break ‘impossible’ barriers.